zarf-dev/proposals/6-manifest-preview-capability/README.md

 know that this has succeeded?
 -->

-We know we are successful if package creators have a convenient way to view their zarf.yaml after templating, imports, and flavors are applied.
+We know we are successful if package creators have a convenient way to view their rendered zarf.yaml.

 ### Non-Goals